-- Most of the people on the Halong Bay Castaway Boat Tour were just lush (night 1)
+- Most of the people on the Halong Bay Castaway Boat Tour were lovely.

-- The Castaways Island itself was pretty cool (night 2)
+- The Castaways Island itself was pretty cool.

 The Crap Stuff

-- Some of the travellers were horrid.
-Really rude to the local staff on the boat
+- Some backpackers were horrid and rude to the local staff on the boat.

-- The boat staff accused the backpackers of stealing money from the bar (really!)
+- The boat staff accused the backpackers of stealing money from the bar.

-- There wasn’t enough food severed on the island
+- There wasn’t enough food served on the island.

 Public Boat from Halong Bay